MileHacker Logo

 Access to Healthcare

-Germany has excellent healthcare facilities, recognized for high standards.
+Germany features superb healthcare facilities, recognized for a high bar.
 Universitätsklinikum Würzburg is a major medical center.
 Smaller clinics and general practitioners are also available.

 Pharmacies (Apotheke) have a red 'A' sign.
 For after-hours needs, an emergency service (Notdienst) roster is on the door, indicating the nearest open pharmacy.
-Pharmacists offer advice for minor ailments.
+Pharmacists give advice for small health problems.

 Awareness